prerit162/DATA512_FinalProject/README.md

 &emsp; Download the jsons - USGS_Wildland_Fire_Combined_Dataset.json and USGS_Wildland_Fire_Merged_Dataset.json from  the following [link](https://www.sciencebase.gov/catalog/item/61aa537dd34eb622f699df81) by downloading the GeoJSON Files.zip folder and store these two jsons into the Data Folder<br>

 &emsp; Run Data_Extraction_Analysis.ipynb to generate all Visualizations and output csv file stored in Data Folder<br>

+&emsp; Run Project_Extension.ipynb to view all the results from the second phase of project which focuses on the impact of smoke fires on public health and safety. <br>

 # Considerations for Analysis and Reproducibility